Frequently Asked Questions

 How is publishing with WWPH different than with other presses?

 First, we are all volunteers.
 We have all been published by the Washington Writers’ Publishing House.
 We are passionate about our WWPH books.
-However, we are not professionals, though several of us have experience editing or with marketing and public relations.
-We do pay for professionals to support us, notably, a manuscript typsetter; a cover designer; and for fiction and nonfiction, a proofreader.
+However, we are not professionals, though several of us have experience editing and/or with marketing and public relations.
+We do pay for professionals to support us, notably, a manuscript typesetter, a cover designer, and, for prose, a proofreader.
 This is all a cooperative process between the press and the writer.

-In the fall to coincide with the publication of our books, we organize at least two events to support the launch of our new books.
-Historically. the readings are with Politics & Prose and the Writer’s Center in Bethesda.
-However, like most small presses (and many major presses) we rely on the author to actively promote their work.
 Once an author is published with us, we ask the writers to commit to two years of service to the press in any area that works for them.
 Many writers stay involved with WWPH for many years, and we do all we can to nurture an inclusive, supportive, creative environment.
 Please read our recent winners and make sure we are the right press for you–we hope you are.
-We look forward to reading your manuscripts!

 More questions?
 Email us at wwphpress@gmail.com